S-IC: Manufacturing

 The Boeing Co. was awarded the contract to manufacture the S-IC on December 15, 1961.
 By this time the general design of the stage had been decided on by the engineers at the Marshall Space Flight Center (MSFC).
 The main place of manufacture was the Michoud Assembly Facility, New Orleans.
 Wind tunnel testing took place in Seattle and the machining of the tools needed to build the stages at Wichita, Kansas.

-MSFC built the first three test stages (S-IC-T, the S-IC-S, and the S-IC-F) and the first two flight models (S-IC-1 and -2).
+MSFC built two test stages (S-IC-S, the structural test "stage" which actually consisted of the various stage subassemblies but which was never fully assembled into a complete stage, and S-IC-T, the static test stage) and the first two flight models (S-IC-1 and -2).